aws-deepracer-community/deepracer-custom-tracks/tracks/README.md

 ## New Tracks

-New tracks are tracks whose shape is new / not already included in the normal robomaker images.
+New tracks are tracks whose shape is new / not already included in the normal Simapp images.
 They can be 100% new, or cut-outs of the original shapes.

 | <div style="width:150px">Image</div>                              | Name                                           | Track Dimension    | Creator      | Description
 |-------------------------------------------------------------------|------------------------------------------------|--------------------|--------------| -------------------